msieb1/msieb.io/index.md

 ## Hello!
-I am Max, and I am currently working on computer vision and reinforcement & imitation learning for robot manipulation at *Covariant*.
+I am Max, and I am currently working on computer vision and reinforcement & imitation learning for robot manipulation at Covariant.
-I recently graduated from the MSR program at the Robotics Institute at Carnegie Mellon University, where I was glad to have been co-advised by Prof. Katerina Fragkiadaki & Prof. Oliver Kroemer.
+I graduated from the MSR program at the Robotics Institute at Carnegie Mellon University, where I was glad to have been co-advised by Prof. Katerina Fragkiadaki & Prof. Oliver Kroemer.

 My research is motivated by enabling robots to learn complex skills by leveraging computer vision & human demonstrations.
 I mostly focus on visual imitation learning and model-based reinforcement learning.